dltmtt/video-player-extension/README.md

 - Global Media Controls integration
 - Works offline

 [^1]: The video state is saved in the browser's local storage.
 If you clear your browser's data, the state will be lost.
-Saved state will be deleted upon video completion or for videos last played more than 30 days ago.
+Saved state will be deleted upon video completion or for videos last played more than 30 days before.

 ![Screenshot of the welcome screen](./images/welcome-light.png "Welcome screen")
 ![Screenshot of the player](./images/player-light.png "Player")